This Charter defines and identifies the mission, objectives, scope, authority and accountability of the Internal Audit Division (IAD).

 The IAD shall perform its work objectively with an impartial, unbiased attitude and avoid any conflict of interest.

-The IAD shall operate independently, objectively and separately from other departments, divisions, and offices of the HKMA.
-It reports directly to the Chief Executive of the HKMA and the EFAC Audit Sub-Committee.
+The IAD shall operate independently, objectively and separately from other departments, divisions and offices of the HKMA.
+It reports functionally to the EFAC Audit Sub-Committee and administratively to the Chief Executive of the HKMA.

 In order to maintain the independence of the IAD, changes in the Head of the IAD require prior consultation with the EFAC Audit Sub-Committee.